 Old Town Hall a Very Old Stone Building

-This hall was raised in the 15th century, making it one of the oldest Bratislava attractions, by connecting many townspeople’s houses and then underwent numerous renovations over the centuries.
-After the earthquake of 1599, the building was rebuilt in the Renaissance style, while its tower was transformed in the Baroque style of architecture in the 18th century.
+This hall was raised in the 15th century, making it one of the oldest Bratislava attractions, connecting many townspeople’s houses and then undergoing numerous renovations over the centuries.
+After the earthquake of 1599, the building was rebuilt in the Renaissance style, while its tower was transformed into the Baroque style of architecture in the 18th century.
 The tower of this building has a defensive nature as a protection against Napoleon’s raids.
-Interestingly, in the past, the decisions of the parliament, court orders and city council orders were announced from the balcony of this tower.
+Interestingly, in the past, the decisions of the parliament, court orders, and city council orders were announced from the balcony of this tower.

 Michael’s Gate or Known as Michalská brána

 Michalská brána is the only preserved gate from the original four in the Bratislava city fortifications, today one of best kept Bratislava attractions in the Old Town.
 The construction of this tower finished at the end of the 14th century.
 This location is named in honor of the church of St. Michal and the suburb named after him, from which the city was entered through the Michal Gate.

 There is no shortage of Bratislava Landmarks and its immediate surroundings.
 Even with new constructions, there are still many pristine natural beauties that allow convenient access to a natural environment created for everyday relaxation.
 Here, we take a look at some of the more easily accessible natural Bratislava attractions, which are more international and tourist-friendly.